 Aside from the lack of reliable sources regarding the efficacy of ExtenZe, the FDA does not regulate it or any other male enhancement supplements.
 This means these products may contain ingredients that could be harmful to health.
 Individuals who wish to take male enhancement supplements or have problems with sexual function should consult a doctor first.

-For people who want better sexual performance, there are several FDA-approved medications for ED, including:
+For people who want to improve their sexual performance, there are several FDA-approved medications for ED, including:

-• Sildenafil: This is the active ingredient in the popular ED medication Viagra.
-After consumption, sildenafil takes effect after 30–120 minutes.
+• Sildenafil (Viagra): This is the active ingredient in the popular ED medication Viagra.
+After consumption, sildenafil takes effect after 30 minutes.

-• Tadalafil: The active ingredient in Cialis.
-It takes longer to take effect than sildenafil but can remain effective for up to 36 hours.
+• Tadalafil (Cialis): The active ingredient in Cialis.
+It can remain effective for over 24 hours.

 Learn more about Viagra, Cialis, Levitra, and Stendra.